PUBLICATIONS

 Donato-Sapp, H. (in press).
 Giving Essay in The Anne Frank Curriculum Guide.
 Los Angeles, CA: The Museum of Tolerance.

 Anne Frank, in her famous essay titled “Give!” speaks to the great acts of kindness that each person can do daily.
 In this lesson at The Museum of Tolerance, students are asked to read Anne’s essay and use it as a springboard to write their own essay on the power of giving.
-Helena was invited to write an essay on giving that is imbedded into the Guide as an example educators can show their own students on how to accomplish this task.
+Helena was invited to write an essay on giving that is imbedded into the guide as an example educators can show their own students on how to accomplish this task.

 Donato-Sapp, H. (2023).
 Phrase Poem: A Youth Poet Laureate Curriculum by Poet-Activist Helena Donato-Sapp.
 Long Beach, CA: Billie Jean King Main Library.

 Helena was asked to lead a teen session on poetry in her role as a participant in the inaugural Youth Poet Laureate Program at the Billie Jean King Main Library.
 She developed and wrote a 24-page curriculum guide – the first of its kind for the library – on a favorite poetry form of hers called a phrase poem.
 Helena shows the poetry form with several of her forms of activism – The Humans Who Feed Us PSA, Disability Justice, Feminism, and Black Girlhood.
+Helena went on to be awarded the inaugural Youth Poet Laureate Poet Ambassador for the city of Long Beach for the 2023-2024 academic year.

-MAGAZINES, POETRY, BLOGS AND OTHER PUBLICATIONS
+MAGAZINES, POETRY, BLOGS, AND OTHER PUBLICATIONS

 Donato-Sapp, H. (2023).
 My two dads got married (acrylic paint on canvas; 10 ½ x 14).
 2023 Lesbian, Gay, Bisexual, and Transgender Heritage Month Calendar and Cultural Guide.
 The Los Angeles Department of Cultural Affairs.
 June 2, 2023.

 Helena’s original painting was selected as the cover of the magazine for the 2023 LGBT Heritage Month Calendar and Cultural Guide.
 The original piece of art was painted as an anniversary gift for her two fathers.
-It was unveiled at LA City Hall and then the poster was gifted to Helena afterwards by the City of Los Angeles.
+It was unveiled at Los Angeles City Hall and then the poster was gifted to Helena afterwards by the City of Los Angeles.

 Donato-Sapp, H. (2023).
 Youth Series: Helena Lourdes Donato-Sapp.
 Mission Magazine, Issue 9 on Identity, pgs.
 144-145.

-Mission Magazine is a global fashion magazine with a purpose-driven mission to raise awareness around global social causes such as human rights, peace and security, climate justice, stem, gender, and youth issues.
-Mission Magazine is not only about giving back, it also aims to engage socially conscious people and companies through the lens of fashion to help those in need.
+Mission Magazine is a global fashion magazine with a purpose-driven mission to raise awareness around global social causes such as human rights, peace and security, climate justice, STEM, gender, and youth issues.
+Mission Magazine is not only about giving back, but it also aims to engage socially conscious people and companies through the lens of fashion to help those in need.
 Helena was featured in this global fashion magazine by invitation and is a part of their series on young global changemakers.
 She is the youngest changemaker featured in the issue.
 Click here to see Helena’s feature.

 Donato-Sapp, H. (2023).
 An Ode to Ms. Takii.
 National Education Association’s Leadership Summit.
 San Francisco, CA, March 12, 2023.